Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 The rest of the face and the cranium are simple meshes to build, just keep in mind that you should be working with quads.
 There will be poles (vertex with more or less than 4 edges connected to it), try to hide the poles or at least place then in areas that will not have to deform very dramatically during animation.

-Poles can be used to redirect edge flow, therefore placed then in places that will help with the modeling process and do not interfere with deformations.
+Poles can be used to redirect edge flow, therefore position poles in places that will help with the modeling process and do not interfere with deformations.
 Poles are the result of 3, 5 or more edges connect to one vertex.
 Please take a look at topologyguides.com

 I recorded nine videos that document the entire modeling process of a character’s head, including the specific features needed for this animation project, such as the teeth and tongue.